c-sachdeva/awesome-earth/README.md

 ## Reforestation

-- [1 Click Impact](https://1clickimpact.com/) - 1ClickImpact is the easiest and most transparent platform to automatically plant trees through API or no-code integrations.
+- [1 Click Impact](https://1clickimpact.com/) - 1ClickImpact is an easy-to-use and transparent platform to automatically plant trees through API or no-code integrations.
 Every tree is trackable in real time with maps, verified updates, and exclusive access to live planting sessions.
-Make reforestation simple, measurable, and a visible part of your brand’s sustainability journey.
+It makes reforestation simple, measurable, and a visible part of your brand’s sustainability journey.
 - [Arbor Day Foundation](https://www.arborday.org/) - The Arbor Day Foundation is a 501(c)(3) nonprofit conservation and education organization.
 A million members, donors, and partners support our programs to make our world greener and healthier.
 - [Bunq Greencard](https://www.bunq.com/easygreen) - Dutch online-only bank with a credit card which plants trees for the money you spend.
 - [Coforest](https://coforest.co.uk/) - To create our first co-forest in the Bath & Bristol area, we’re inviting organisations and individuals to adopt up to an acre of land.
 You’ll be able to name your forest plot and even help to plant it.
 Together, we’ll create a whole new forest.